 A victim fine surcharge is added to a fine imposed on a person convicted of an offence or who commits a contravention under provincial laws.
 These funds are used to provide programs, services and assistance to victims of crime and to fund public safety initiatives to deter crime and reduce victimization.

 To make a fine payment through the SafeRoads portal, you will need:

 - the contravention number found on your notice

 - the time of occurrence as it appears on the notice

 - a valid credit card (VISA Credit, VISA Debit, Mastercard Credit, Debit Mastercard, American Express)

 Request more time to pay

-You can submit a request for more time to pay your Notice of Administrative Penalty fine through the SafeRoads portal any time before the due date listed on your notice.
+You can submit a request for more time to pay your Notice of Administrative Penalty fine through the SafeRoads portal any time before the due date.

 - Your first request will immediately extend your payment due date by an additional 90 days.